-NTG FUNDED STUDENT TRANSPORT FOR: TENNANT CREEK HIGH AND PRIMARY SCHOOLS
+5. NTG FUNDED STUDENT TRANSPORT TO BOTH TENNANT CREEK HIGH AND PRIMARY SCHOOLS

 If elected, will you commit to providing free student public transport to both Tennant Creek Primary and High Schools?

-Currently funded by Tennant Creek School budgets which have no provision for transport.
+Currently funded by Tennant Creek School budgets which has no provision for transport.